vakila/automerge.github.io/docs/under-the-hood/storage.md

 If you're not familiar with IndexedDB this might be a little confusing.
 IndexedDB is a sort of key/value store where the keys are arrays.
 So what we are seeing here is a binary array (the `binary: Object` part in the above screenshot) stored under the key `["3RFyJzsLsZ7MsbG98rcuZ4FqtGW7", "incremental", "0290cdc2dcebc1ecb3115c3635bf1cb0f857ce971d9aab1c44a0d3ab19a88cd8"]`.

 Okay, so creating a document (which is what happens when we load the page) stores a binary array under some key in the object database.
 This binary array is a single "incremental" change.
-An incremental change is not the entire history of the document but just some set of chagnes to the document.
+An incremental change is not the entire history of the document but just some set of changes to the document.
 In this case it's the change that initializes the document with a `"counter"` field.

 Now click the "count" button and take another look at the IndexedDB.